UK: No prosecutions over Welsh train incident

 The UK safety watchdog, the Rail Accident Investigation Branch, released its final report on track damage between Pencoed and Llanharan, in South Wales, on 6 March 2021.
-That rather obscure title is better known as the Llangennech crash, where a freight train came off the rails and burst into flames.
+That thankfully low-key incident brought memories of the far better known Llangennech crash, where a freight train came off the rails and burst into flames.
 The memorable conflagration lit up the country and caused extensive damage to infrastructure and the environment.
+Similarities in the incident are the noted wheel flats on goods wagons, highlighted by RAIB

 An oil train derailment will not result in any prosecutions, the safety watchdog RAIB has said in its report.
-The Llangennech crash, almost two years ago, saw a twenty-five-car oil train derail and burst into flames when several of the tank cars ruptured.
+The Pencoed incident, almost two years ago, was reminiscent of the much more serious crash, which saw a twenty-five-car oil train derail and burst into flames when several of the tank cars ruptured.
 The resulting oil spill badly damaged an area of special scientific interest.
 No fatalities resulted, but it was noted that the derailment had fortunately happened in a relatively isolated area.

 The wheels on the train did not go round and round

-The report, which runs to 46 pages, reviews the night, on the early hours of 6 March 2021, when a wagon with severe wheel flats on one wheelset fractured two rails within a mile of each other between Pencoed and Llanharan in South Wales, leading to the derailment nearby Llangennech, a small community between the steel manufacturing town of Llanelli and the city of Swansea.
+The report, which runs to 46 pages, reviews the night, on the early hours of 6 March 2021, when a wagon with severe wheel flats on one wheelset fractured two rails within a mile of each other between Pencoed and Llanharan in South Wales.
+Although the signallers who controlled the train’s movements were aware that something was wrong with the train after the rails had been fractured, the train was allowed to continue its journey until it was stopped at Horfield Junction, on the approach to Bristol.
+Wheel flats were also citied in the incident leading to massive the derailment the previous year at nearby Llangennech.

 Rusty rails and wheelset fails